-Vehicle registrations, titling, and license plate applications are all handled by the Missouri Department of Revenue via its Motor Vehicle and Driver Licensing Division (MyDMV).
+Vehicle registrations, titling, and license plate applications in Missouri are managed by the Missouri Department of Revenue through its Motor Vehicle and Driver Licensing Division (MyDMV).

-In 2021, two people were charged with selling numerous vehicles with altered odometer readings in the state.
-Odometer fraud is a serious crime, and though this case was resolved, it's still possible that other fraudulent attempts have yet to be brought to justice.
+In 2021, two individuals were charged with selling multiple vehicles with altered odometer readings in Missouri.
+Odometer fraud is a serious crime, and while this case was resolved, there may still be other instances of fraud that have not yet been uncovered.

-Using VinFreeCheck's free lookup service, you can input a car's license plate number, pick the state where the vehicle was registered, and then have the report's details displayed in a moment: its odometer records, technical specifications, accident records, and more.
+To protect yourself from such fraudulent activities, you can use VinFreeCheck's free license plate lookup service.
+Simply enter the car's license plate number, select the state where the vehicle was registered, and you will receive a detailed report.
+This report includes odometer records, technical specifications, accident records, and more,

 Where Do I Find My Missouri Plate Number?